map preview image

 Definition

-The number and percentage of young people ages 14 and older who received special education services paid for or provided by the State agency through the John H. Chafee Foster Care Independence Program (CFCIP) in FY2018.
-Percentages are based on the total number of young people ages 14 and older who received any services through the in FY2018.
+The number and percentage of young people ages 14 and older who received special education services paid for or provided by the State agency through the John H. Chafee Foster Care Independence Program (CFCIP) in the fiscal year (FY).
+Percentages are based on the total number of young people ages 14 and older who received any services through the in the fiscal year.

 Special education services refers to instruction designed to meet the unique needs of a child with disabilities at not cost to parents.